Breitling Galactic Unitime SleekT is For Traveler, Not Hitchhiker

-The 2015 Breitling Galactic Unitime SleekT 44 may be not as technically advanced as a GPS-capable Seiko Astron, yet it has a mojo similar to the Swiss brand’s most iconic “aviators” issued in the 1950s.
-What is even more surprising is that all this mojo trickles out of this beautiful timekeeper in a subtle, deliciously refined way: something that we have rarely seen from Breitling during the last decade or two.
+The 2015 Breitling Galactic Unitime SleekT 44 may be not as technically advanced as a GPS-capable Seiko Astron, yet it has a mojo similar to the Swiss brand’s most iconic 1950s “aviators.”

-Based on their earlier Galactic 44 Automatic Chronometer that the brand has introduced back in November 2014, this new version features a less rugged design: it is clear that the timepiece’s goal is to suit the needs of those who prefer a made-to-measure business suit to an airline pilot’s uniform.
+Based on their earlier 2014 Galactic 44 Chronometer, this new version features a less rugged design.
+It is clear that the timepiece’s goal is to suit the needs of those who prefer a made-to-measure business suit to an airline pilot’s uniform.

-Breitling is known for its extremely busy, even cluttered dials with lots of unnecessary elements, like logarithmic scales and all sorts of aviation-themed converters.
-With this new Galactic Unitime SleekT, the company tried to keep things simple.
 It’s just a normal three-hander with a simple calendar and a simple city disk: the same that you can find in dozens of other luxury “worldtimers.”
-Even the dial uses the same unimaginative decore.
+Even the dial uses the same unimaginative decor.
 Yes, the gadget may look boring for some, but at least it won’t take much time to learn how to operate this little beast.

-While the three wristwatches mentioned in the first paragraph sported their in-house self-winding Caliber B05 with chronograph functionality, this one sports a simpler Caliber B35 that they, too, claim to manufacture on their own production facilities.
+The three wristwatches mentioned in the first paragraph sported their in-house self-winding Caliber B05 with chronograph functionality.
+This one, however, sports a simpler Caliber B35 that they, too, claim to manufacture on their own production facilities.

 Breitling Caliber B35

-As usual, the mechanism is certified by COSC as a chronometer and, as usual, I wouldn’t be too excited about it: it’s not that Swiss engineers carefully test each and every mechanism for its compliance with the standard, it’s more like that they are in the same ballpark for accuracy and quality.
+As usual, the mechanism is a COSC-certified chronometer and, as usual, I wouldn’t be too excited about it.
+I mean, it’s not that Swiss engineers carefully test each and every mechanism for its compliance with the standard.
+It’s more like that they are in the same ballpark for accuracy and quality.

 What the Galactic Unitime SleekT needs is an Ocean Classic mesh steel bracelet or, if you prefer something more solid, a Navitimer bracelet that better fits the well-designed dial.
-This is all purely subjective and you can take a nice black crocodile leather strap or even a textile NATO band.
-Just throw away that poor stock bracelet as long as you take the watch out of the presentation box, dammit!
+Luckily for us, those are really easy to change.

 Originality 4/5